What Is RAID 0?

 4. Press Start Backup >> to backup RAID 0 disk safely.

 All the data on the RAID 0 will be backed up safely.
 If any of the RAID 0 drives failed, you could replace the corrupted one with the new one, and restore data to the new hard disk at once.
+Follow the steps below if you want to perform RAID 0 drive recovery:

 2. Find the RAID 0 drive backup image file, tick Restore the entire disk, and click the entire disk listed below to restore, and hit Next >>.